Maryland’s most notable suffragists now unforgotten, thanks to historical markers around the state

 Many of their names had faded into history.

-To honor them on the occasion of the 19th Amendment centennial, MWHC, supported by our volunteer women’s history experts and funding from the Pomeroy Foundation, celebrate Maryland suffragists with the installation of permanent historical markers around the state.
+To honor them on the occasion of the 19th Amendment centennial, MWHC, supported by our volunteer women’s history experts and funding from the Pomeroy Foundation, coordinated the installation of permanent historical markers around the state.
 These markers put Maryland’s valiant women on the map since they become part of the National Votes for Women Trail.

 As you travel around the state of Maryland, stop off and visit these locations that honor Maryland’s valiant women and preserve their accomplishments for all time.